-Ultimately, the integrality properties of the unitary Borcherds forms will be deduced from an analysis of their Fourier-Jacobi expansions.
-These expansions involve certain products of Jacobi theta functions, and so, in \S \ref{s:divisor calc} we review facts about the arithmetic theory of Jacobi forms, viewed as sections of a suitable line bundle $\mathcal{J}_{k,m}$ on the universal elliptic curve $\mathcal{E}\rightarrow \mathcal{Y}$ over $\Z$.
-The key point is to have a precise description of the divisor of the basic section $\Theta^{24}\in H^0(\mathcal{E},\mathcal{J}_{0,12})$ of Proposition~\ref{prop:integral jacobi}.
-In \S \ref{ss:borcherdsquad} we prove Borcherds quadratic identity, allowing us to relate $\mathcal{J}_{0,1}$ to a certain line bundle determined by a Borcherds form on the boundary component $\mathcal{B}_\Phi$ associated to a cusp label $\Phi$.
-After these technical preliminaries, we come to the statements of our main results about unitary Borcherds forms.
-Theorem~\ref{thm:unitary borcherds I} asserts that, for each weakly holomorphic form (\ref{intro input}) satisfying integrality conditions on the Fourier coefficients $c(-m)$ with $m\ge0$, there is a rational section $\bm{\psi}(f)$ of the line bundle $\bm{\omega}^k$ on $\mathcal{S}^*_\Kra$ with explicit divisor on the generic fiber and prescribed zeros and poles along each boundary component.
-Moreover, for each cusp label $\Phi$, the leading Fourier-Jacobi coefficient $\bm{\psi}_0$ of $\bm{\psi}(f)$ has an expression as a product of three factors, two of which, $P_\Phi^{vert}$ and $P_{\Phi}^{hor}$, are constructed in terms of $\Theta^{24}$.
+Ultimately, the integrality properties of the unitary Borcherds products will be deduced from an analysis of their Fourier-Jacobi expansions.
+These expansions involve certain products of Jacobi theta functions, and so, in \S \ref{s:divisor calc} we review facts about the arithmetic theory of Jacobi forms.
+For us, Jacobi forms will be sections of a suitable line bundle $\mathcal{J}_{k,m}$ on the universal elliptic curve living over the moduli stack (over $\Z$) of all elliptic curves.
+The key point is to have a precise description of the divisor of the canonical section

+of Proposition~\ref{prop:integral jacobi}.
+In \S \ref{ss:borcherdsquad} we prove Borcherds quadratic identity, allowing us to relate $\mathcal{J}_{0,1}$ to a certain line bundle (determined by a Borcherds product) on the boundary component $\mathcal{B}_\Phi$ associated to a cusp label $\Phi$.

+After these technical preliminaries, we come to the statements of our main results about unitary Borcherds products.
+Theorem~\ref{thm:unitary borcherds I} asserts that, for each weakly holomorphic form (\ref{intro input}) satisfying integrality conditions on the Fourier coefficients $c(m)$ with $m\le 0$, there is a rational section $\bm{\psi}(f)$ of the line bundle $\bm{\omega}^k$ on $\mathcal{S}^*_\Kra$ with explicit divisor on the generic fiber and prescribed zeros and poles along each boundary component.
+Moreover, for each cusp label $\Phi$, the leading Fourier-Jacobi coefficient of $\bm{\psi}(f)$ has an expression as a product of three factors, two of which, $P_\Phi^{vert}$ and $P_{\Phi}^{hor}$, are constructed in terms of $\Theta^{24}$.
 Theorem~\ref{thm:unitary borcherds II} gives the precise divisor of $\bm{\psi}(f)$ on $\mathcal{S}_\Kra^*$, and Theorem~\ref{thm:unitary borcherds III} gives an analogous formula on $\mathcal{S}_\Pap^*$.
 An essential ingredient in the calculation of these divisors is the calculation of the divisors of the factors $P_\Phi^{vert}$ and $P_{\Phi}^{hor}$, which is done in \S \ref{ss:div calc bd}.